-Running an effective digital marketing campaign with a small team can seem daunting.
-It’s doable, however, with planning, training, and technology.
+Running an effective digital marketing campaign and SEO with a small team can seem daunting.
+It's doable, however, with planning, training, and technology.
 This two-part series will offer advice to help brands see how to maximize the resources they have in their small teams.
-You can read part one here.
+You can read Part One here.

 Determining how micro-moments look for your business